 102 Sub-660 MW plants face denial, Financial Express, Jan.
 5, 2010.
+103 Id.

-of the rule and the larger objectives of the Kyoto Protocol.
-Further, if India does adopt a policy banning (or effectively banning) subcritical plants, then the E+/E-rule clearly will not apply to future questions about subcritical technology, as ACM0013.03 requires that project participants "exclude baseline scenarios that are not in compliance with all applicable legal and regulatory requirements."104
+application of E+/E- to the Indian coal sector would undermine both the purposes of the rule and the larger objectives of the Kyoto Protocol.
+Further, if India does adopt a policy banning (or effectively banning) subcritical plants, then the E+/Erule clearly will not apply to future questions about subcritical technology, as ACM0013.03 requires that project participants "exclude baseline scenarios that are not in compliance with all applicable legal and regulatory requirements."104